cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 `preferredDuringSchedulingIgnoredDuringExecution`.

-However, be aware that this strict requirement may cause pods to remain pending if resources are insufficient—this is particularly relevant when using [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) for automated horizontal scaling in a Kubernetes cluster.
+However, be aware that this strict requirement may cause pods to remain pending if resources are insufficient—this is particularly relevant when using [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) <!-- wokeignore:rule=master -->
+for automated horizontal scaling in a Kubernetes cluster.

 !!!
 Seealso "Inter-pod Affinity and Anti-Affinity"